reybrac/Weather-dashboard/README.md

 ##### Future_scope
 Future scope would be to add several times throughout the day, so that the user can plan out their day.
+Wouldlalso like to improve the mobile layout to look better.

 ###### Acknowledgments
 Github website, W3 schools, YouTube, and Stackoverflow helped with examples.
 TA Zac helped challenge and guide in the right direction.